ConstantRobotics-Ltd/ObjectDetector/README.md

 ## getParams method

-The **getParams(...)** method returns object detector params class object as well a list of detected objects.
+The **getParams(...)** method returns object detector params class object as well as the list of detected objects.
 Particular object detector class must provide thread-safe **getParams(...)** method call.
 This means that the **getParams(...)** method can be safely called from any thread.
 Method declaration:

 ```cpp
 virtual void getParams(ObjectDetectorParams& params) = 0;